 In 2016, Valve together and these perceived affiliated sites were sued, citing a conflict of interest on some streamers part by promoting gambling services without disclosing the information to users, as well as encouraging underage gambling.

 In retrospect, Valve began a crackdown to stop gambling sites from using Steamworks to offer gambling services, with most of these sites ceasing operation.
-During the same period, Twitch issued a cease and desist warning to its users from promoting Global Offensive gambling sites, as it offended its terms of service.
+As part of its terms of service, Twitch issued a cease and desist warning to its users for promoting Global Offensive gambling sites.
 This led to the banning of James Varga, who was by then the highest-viewed CS: GO player on the platform after it was alleged he was affiliated with a skin gambling site.
-Following the ban, Varga filed a formal lawsuit against the platform in February 2018.
-Three months later, Twitch countersued Varga arguing he violated the terms and conditions of the site.
+Varga filed a formal lawsuit against Twitch in February 2018, three months after the ban.
+Twitch countersued, claiming Varga violated its terms of service.

 In 2019, however, a judge in San Francisco ruled that he can now sue for damages in excess of the $50,000 provided by his contract, citing that the monetary cap placed on damages in the contract that he signed was unreasonable and one-sided.
 The judge further noted that by the time of signing the contract, Varga was only 26-year-old and living with his parents, and did not have an attorney to help him negotiate for better terms.
 Legal minds have opined that this lawsuit could pave the way for similar suits emanating from other streamers who have been banned.